resiliencelab/resiliencelab.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral researcher in the
+I am a postdoctoral researcher in the
 [Structure of Evolution group](https://www.smerlak.group/) at the [Max Planck Institute for Mathematics in the Science, Leipzig](https://www.mis.mpg.de/).
 I have a background in theoretical physics...